colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 For output (returning posts):
 - Include: id, author (nested), type, content, image, parent, created_at
 - Include: likes_count, comments_count, shares_count (REQUIRED for ProfileCard analytics!)
+- Include: is_liked (Boolean - has current user liked this post?)
 - Author should include: id, username, and profile.profile_picture

+NEW: is_liked field
+- SerializerMethodField that checks if current user has liked this post
+- Returns true/false
+- Used by frontend to show filled vs empty heart icon

 Think about:
 - How do you nest author data?
 (Create AuthorSerializer, use it as field)